ShedHelp

 There’s something about vinegar that gets rid of smoke smell.

-The carpets need to be shampooed if you want to remove smoke smell.
+Rugs and any carpets need to be shampooed if you want to remove smoke smell.

 Baking soda is a good way to get rid of smoke odor.

 Now, this takes time because what you want to do is get a box of Arm & Hammer, dust the furniture and the carpets (if they haven’t been shampooed), and leave the baking soda to settle for a day or so.
 That will give it time to absorb some of the smoke smell and any moisture around it.
 Then, vacuum it up and repeat the process a few more times over the course of a week.
-Use scented baking soda if you like, the important thing is for the smell to get soaked into the powder.
+Use scented baking soda if you like, the important thing is for the smell to get soaked into the powder.baking soda smoke smell

-Shades, curtains, and fixtures need to be cleaned to get rid of smoke odor.
+Shelving needs to be cleaned to get rid of smoke odor.

 Fresh air is probably the best way to remove smoke smell and odor from a home.